-espite important differences between this recession and previous downturns, investors have been willing to assume that the Federal Reserve Board's actions will re-energise the US economy.
-The differences range from the degree of synchronisation among global economies, to the high level of recent capital investment and the manner in which both corporate profits and earned incomes have fallen.
+The weight of evidence suggests that the major economies are showing early signs of life for a gradual recovery in growth.
 Indicators such as forward rate spreads and the strong performance of share prices of companies that are susceptible to the business cycle, all point to investors adjusting their view to a "v" shaped type of economic rebound.
-This could be driven by the rebuilding of stocks and presumably the consumer's willingness to spend more in response to plentiful credit, epitomised by the interest-free deals on consumer durable goods, and further government stimulation of the economy.
-Investors seem willing to ignore the facts of continuing lay-offs and the rare experience of shrinking gross incomes.
+This can be driven by the rebuilding of stocks and presumably the consumer's willingness to spend more in response to plentiful credit, epitomised by the interest-free deals on consumer durable goods.
+Investors seem willing to ignore the distress of continuing lay-offs and the rare experience of shrinking gross incomes.

 As we have recognised in earlier pieces, fretting about the world's leading economy will not get us very far.
-On balance we agree with the consensus view of a recovery within six months, but we suggest it may splutter into life rather than burst upon us and confidently accelerate.
+On balance we agree with the consensus view of a recovery but we suggest it may splutter into life rather than burst upon us and confidently accelerate.
 An interesting feature in the US has been the alacrity with which companies have exploited investors' growing appetite for risk by issuing convertible paper - no less than \$100 billion in 2001.
 Though less aggressive than the huge share buy-backs of earlier years, the favourable terms of these deals are noteworthy, as are the discredited names involved and the way that raisings have been expanded to accommodate strong investor interest.
 Cheap money is clearly working, but for this magic to come so soon after the bursting of the liquidity-induced internet bubble is a surprise.

-Puzzling also is the relatively calm acceptance of one of America's great corporate failures, namely Enron.
+Puzzling is also the late but now frenetic response to one of America's great corporate failures, namely Enron.
 Here we have a failed hedge fund that had its origin as a gas pipeline company.
 Utilities are capital intensive businesses.
 A typical utility requires between two and three dollars of assets to produce one dollar of sales.
-In Enron's case, sales were about US\$140 billion compared with shareholders' funds of some US\$14 billion.
+In Enron's case, sales were about US\$140 billion.
 Implicitly this suggests it had control over assets of between \$280 to \$420 billion.
-Put in banking parlance, each dollar of equity supported between \$20 and \$30 of productive assets.
+With only US\$14 billion of shareholder's funds, each dollar of equity supported between \$20 and \$30 of productive assets.
 Moreover, equity itself was somewhat overstated as a consequence of the pre-booking of as yet unrealised profit.
-None of this is apparent from a casual reading of the balance sheet where the debt to equity ratio seemed to be one to one.
+None of this was apparent from a casual reading of the balance sheet where the debt to equity ratio seemed to be one to one.
 Off balance sheet debt and long term trading arrangements were the real burden.
 Unlike a typical utility, Enron did not have the typical, if boring, cash flow.
 This became all too apparent from the subsequent fall-out and the withering share prices of related parties.
 As noted in previous coverage, the extent of debt and leverage within the US economy is of worrying proportions and yet the Fed deems it appropriate to continue to stoke the fire.
 (Do refer to our feature article for more on the Enron debacle.)

 "So what?" you may ask.
 Well, we do not understand why in the face of these risks, the market is so willing to pay such high prices for tomorrow's earnings.
-Clearly, on 2001 earnings, Wall street is extremely expensive, trading on 27 times, but even on Year 2000 peak earnings with all the attendant accounting fiddles, the market is on 21.5 times.
-Though the economy is likely to recover, history suggests that earnings need not surpass these peak levels for some years!!
-Note the table below.
+Clearly, on 2001 earnings, Wall Street is extremely expensive, trading on 27 times, but even on Year 2000 peak earnings with all the attendant accounting fiddles, the market is on 21.5 times.
+Though the economy is likely to recover, history suggests that earnings need not surpass these peak levels for some years.
+Note the following table.